Linearly implicit GARK schemes: Introduction

 In this paper we construct linearly implicit multimethods that apply a possibly different Rosenbrock or Rosenbrock-W method to each component in \cref{eqn:additively-partitioned-ode}.
 The new family of methods, called GARK-Rosenbrock(-W), extends linearly implicit methods to solve partitioned systems in the same way that the GARK approach \cref{eqn:GARK} extends Runge--Kutta schemes.

-Very early work on partitioned Rosenbrock methods can be found in \cite{Wensch_1998_partitioned-ROS}.
+The new general GARK-Rosenbrock framework encompasses previously developed methods as particular cases, and allows one to treat them in a unified manner.
+The partitioned Rosenbrock-W methods, which are used in (Bartel, Günther \citep{Bartel_2002_MR-W} for deriving the order conditions of multirate W-methods, are a special case of implicit-implicit (IMIM) GARK-Rosenbrock schemes developed herein.
+The Ros-ERK methods proposed by Hai and Yagi \citep{Hai_2014_ERK-ROS}, which combine explicit Runge-Kutta and Rosenbrock schemes, are a particular case of implicit-explicit (IMEX) GARK-Rosenbrock methods, and are also a particular case of methods in \citep{Bartel_2002_MR-W}.
+The partitioned Rosenbrock methods of Wensch et al. \citep{Wensch_1998_partitioned-ROS,Wensch_1996_partitioned-ROS} can also be cast as GARK-Rosenbrock methods (with additional special properties for solving index-3 differential algebraic equations).

+The unified framework extends previous work in multiple ways.
+It allows to treat systems with any number of partitions, the general order conditions theory encompasses both the exact and inexact Jacobian cases, and the case where one of the partitions is very stiff (making the system an index-1 differential algebraic equation) is considered.
+The flexibility of the GARK-Rosenbrock framework opens the possibility to derive many new types of partitioned schemes for multiphysics systems.

 The remainder of this paper is organized as follows. \Cref{sec:Rosenbrock-partitioned} defines the new families of GARK-Rosenbrock and GARK-Rosenbrock-W methods in the ordinary differential equation (ODE) setting.
 The order conditions theory for the new schemes is developed in \cref{sec:order-conditions} using Butcher series over special sets of trees, and linear stability is discussed in \cref{sec:linear-stability}.